jcocozza/vsps/README.md

 # VSPS
 vsps is a Very Simple Password Service.

-It is primarily focused on being a CLI tool for managing passwords.
+It is a CLI tool for managing passwords.
-(There is a basic gui, but it will not be supported in the same way the CLI will be)

 Everything is stored locally.